hindutva/hindutva.github.io/content/main/rivals/academia/charges.md

 - This list does not excuse shoddy research, bad presentation and bad behavior by some Hindu-s.
     - Eg. Koenraad Elst on NS Rajaram in 2014 [here](http://koenraadelst.blogspot.com/2014/02/what-have-i-done-2.html), Rajaram reviewing unread books [KE14](http://koenraadelst.blogspot.com/2014/04/rajaram-witzel-and-racism.html).
     - These Hindu noise makers have contributed to our defeat in the past (eg. 2005 California Textbook [KE10](http://koenraadelst.blogspot.com/2013/10/hindu-noise-makers.html).)

+## Summaries
+### Vishva Adluri and Joydeep Bagchee 2019
+- Source for the below [here](https://www.academia.edu/39571145/Prolegomena_to_Any_Future_Mah%C4%81bh%C4%81rata_Studies).

+Indology failed not from the perspective of Indian tradition, which has continued largely unaffected.
+Neither did it fail from the perspective of Sanskrit, which produced a wealth of literature, which anyone today can read and which will exist long after the last Indologist.

+Indology failed from the perspective of the claims it itself asserted: science, university discipline, humanities, European tradition, and history.

+- (1) Indology is not a science; neither did Indologists have any clue of what “science” is.
+- (3) Indology failed to contribute to the humanities, especially if we regard the cultivation of aesthetic sensibility, broad-mindedness, openness to other cultures, humility, ethics, etc. as the goal of humanities education.
+- (4) Most Indologists are ignorant of broad movements in European intellectual history and  philosophy; they keep telling themselves they are important and European, but this posture only works in front of Indians.
+- (5) Indologists are ignorant of their own history: for all that they propagate the idea of Indology as a “historical-critical” discipline, they failed to engage in either historical self-reflection or self-critique.
+Ultimately, this is the real reason Indology failed as evinced by the rapid closure of departments.
+  - (2) No one at German universities recognizes Indology; despite belaboring the parallel with classical philology, Indologists are figures of ridicule to classicists.

+### Machine to presume authority on hinduism
+- From [SW15](http://swarajyamag.com/culture/much-ado-about-plagiarism-fox-vs-malhotra/): " It is not so much Malhotra, the scholar, who is worrisome to them as Malhotra, the strategist.
+Among the Hindus, he appears to be the first who has approached the Western academy as a knowledge-producing ‘industry.’
+At least this is what I have gathered from his speeches and writings.
+Just like any company which builds and markets a product, the Western academy is in the business of generating and selling certain narratives.
+The knowledge of other cultures is collected as “raw data” from its native informants who subsequently do not play much of a role in its interpretation.
+This data is then subjected to hermeneutical processes based entirely on Western theories.
+The end result undergoes critical review processes and is packaged with notes, cross-references, bibliographies, the whole she-bang, to produce a ‘representation’ which is then admitted as authoritative knowledge on the particular subject both in the West and tragically in the host country as well."
+- One must ask oneself how much one's welfare coincides with theirs.

 ## Sources of the misrepresentation